Virtual memory compression: Benefits

 By reducing the I/O activity caused by paging requests, virtual memory compression can produce overall performance improvements.
 The degree of performance improvement depends on a variety of factors, including the availability of any compression co-processors, spare bandwidth on the CPU, speed of the I/O channel, speed of the physical memory, and the compressibility of the physical memory contents.

 On multi-core, multithreaded CPUs, some benchmarks show performance improvements of over 50%.

 In some situations, such as in embedded devices, auxiliary storage is limited or non-existent.
 In these cases, virtual memory compression can allow a virtual memory system to operate, where otherwise virtual memory would have to be disabled.
 This allows the system to run certain software which would otherwise be unable to operate in an environment with no virtual memory.

-Flash memory has certain endurance limitations on the maximum number of erase cycles it can undergo, which can be as low as 100 erase cycles.
-In systems where Flash Memory is used as the only auxiliary storage system, implementing virtual memory compression can reduce the total quantity of data being written to auxiliary storage, improving system reliability.

 Shortcomings

 Low compression ratios

 One of the primary issues is the degree to which the contents of physical memory can be compressed under real-world loads.
 Program code and much of the data held in physical memory is often not highly compressible, since efficient programming techniques and data architectures are designed to automatically eliminate redundancy in data sets.
 Various studies show typical data compression ratios ranging from 2:1 to 2.5:1 for program data, similar to typically achievable compression ratios with disk compression.